Mortgage Calculator Results Explained

 - Down payment: How much you’re paying upfront toward the cost of the home.
 We have it set to 20% of the home’s price as a default, because anything less might mean paying additional costs in private mortgage insurance (PMI).

 - Loan term: How long you’ll be paying off your loan.
-A 30-year mortgage is common (and is the default here), but other terms are available, too.
+A 30-year mortgage is common (and is the default here), but other terms are also available.

 - APR: This is the financing cost of the loan that you’ll pay over time with each monthly payment, expressed as a percentage (annual percentage rate, to be specific).